by Melanie Lockwood Herman and Erin Gloeckner

 Consider the climate at your nonprofit; are succession plans in place to sustain the CEO role and other essential leadership roles?
 Is there anyone at your nonprofit who is uncomfortable talking about succession planning?
 If this article swayed you to embrace succession planning, then share it with your nonprofit’s CEO and board.
 All it takes is one person with the guts to break the taboo.
 Remind your colleagues that leadership turnover is natural; change drives us to adapt to fluctuating internal and environmental pressures.
 Planning ahead for leadership transitions will simply increase the odds that your nonprofit is able to make the most of a change that is certain to occur.

-Melanie Herman and Erin Gloeckner are staff members at the Nonprofit Risk Management Center.
-They can be reached at Melanie@nonprofitrisk.org and email@example.com.
-Both staff members can be reached by phone at 703.777.3504.
+Melanie Herman is Executive Director of the Nonprofit Risk Management Center.
+She can be reached at Melanie@nonprofitrisk.org or 703.777.3504.